This widget can be used to configure a custom questionnaire, get the results and use them in a JavaScript code executed on the server.

 Scripts

-- Questionnaire Definition - Contains the JS definition of the questionnaire using the SurveyJS library.
+• Questionnaire Definition - Contains the JS definition of the questionnaire as JSON String using the SurveyJS library.

 Advanced

-- Progress Bar - Allows displaying a Progress Bar on the Top/Bottom of each page of the questionnaire.
+• Progress Bar - Allows displaying a Progress Bar on the Top/Bottom of each questionnaire page.

 How This Widget Works

-- The user fills in the questionnaire and clicks on Complete on the last page.
+5. The user fills in the questionnaire and clicks Complete on the last page.

 Since the questionnaire uses the SurveyJS library, it can be easily configured using a simple online editor at https://SurveyJS.io/create-free-survey.
 The last section of this description explains how the library can be updated.
-When done with the design and the configuration of the questionnaire, switch to the JSON Editor tab and copy all the code into the Questionnaire Definition widget parameter.
+When done with the design and the questionnaire configuration, switch to the JSON Editor tab and copy all the code into the Questionnaire Definition widget parameter.

-One especially useful parameter is showCompletedPage: false.
-It forces the questionnaire not to display the final page with text so that it hides the whole questionnaire after successful completion.
-Using this option is recommended because it follows the use case criteria of a questionnaire on a Polarion LiveReport page.
-Another reason to use this parameter is that after the Action JS Script is executed on the server, the widget always renders info about the status of the execution.
+One handy parameter is showCompletedPage: false.
+It forces the questionnaire not to display the final page with text to hide the whole questionnaire after successful completion.
+This option is recommended because it follows the use case criteria of a questionnaire on a Polarion LiveReport page.
+Another reason to use this parameter is that after the Action JS Script is executed on the server, the widget always renders info about the execution status.
 (You do not need the built-in final page.)

 Example: